How to Stay Heart-Healthy After Menopause

 Estrogen is thought to have a positive effect on the inner layer of the artery wall, helping to maintain flexibility in the blood vessels, so they can remain relaxed and dilated, allowing for blood to flow easily.
 Additionally, declining estrogen raises harmful low-density lipoprotein cholesterol, while lowering beneficial high-density lipoprotein levels.

-Yes, the risk of heart disease goes up for everyone with aging, but for women, it increases markedly after menopause, with heart attacks increasing about 10 years post-menopause.
+Yes, the risk of heart disease goes up for everyone with aging, but for women, it increases markedly after menopause, with heart attack rates increasing about 10 years post-menopause.
 And because heart disease is the leading killer of women, it's important to strive for a healthy heart.

 Good nutrition filled with fruits, veggies, lean fish and poultry, nuts and whole grains are a step in that direction.
 So is staying at a healthy weight.
 Excess weight not only makes it difficult to button your jeans, but it can put a strain on your heart and make controlling your blood pressure a challenge.

-But there's more than just good nutrition, a healthy weight and exercise that factors into a healthy heart: New research shows that midlife women with a history of depression are at a much greater risk of heart disease.
+But there's more than just good nutrition, a healthy weight and exercise that factors into a healthy heart: Research shows that midlife women with a history of depression are at a much greater risk of heart disease.
+In one 2018 study, researchers found women with a history of depression were 12 percent more likely to develop coronary heart disease than women without depression symptoms.

 While it remains somewhat elusive to scientists as to exactly why depression is linked to heart disease, they do know that it can increase the production of stress hormones in the body.
 Stress hormones, like adrenaline and cortisol, can make your heart rate speed up and raise your blood pressure.